 - 2 garlic cloves chopped finely or crushed

-- 1 1/2 cups chicken stock
+- 1½ cups chicken stock

-- 1/2 tablespoon soy sauce
+- ½ tablespoon soy sauce

 - 1 teaspoon honey or brown sugar if you don’t have honey

-- crispy lettuce leaves optional
+- 4 big handfuls crispy lettuce leaves

 - Put the flour, egg and breadcrumbs in three separate bowls.
 Roll each chicken thigh first in the flour, then in the egg and finally in the breadcrumbs.

-- Preheat the oven to 180C/355F.
-Then add a splash of oil to a medium saucepan and cook the onion, garlic & ginger for a couple of minutes until softened.
+- Add a splash of oil to a medium saucepan and cook the onion, garlic & ginger for a couple of minutes until softened.